Protecting your next-generation storage infrastructure

 Just as you may be looking to adopt the latest advancements in primary storage technology, now is the right time to also re-evaluate your data protection and backup strategy.
 Like having insurance or a fire evacuation plan, having a robust data protection strategy - including a solid back-up and recovery system - is a necessity for businesses today.

-However, with next-generation storage technology such as flash rapidly accelerating the amount of data that an organisation stores and processes, now is the time to ask whether your data protection strategy can support the flash-centric data centre, or whether your current backup and recovery solution is putting you at risk of longer recovery times, missed SLAs, and reduced business performance.
+However, with next-generation storage technology such as flash rapidly accelerating the amount of data that an organisation stores and processes, now is the time to ask whether your data protection strategy can support the flash-centric data center, or whether your current backup and recovery solution is putting you at risk of longer recovery times, missed SLAs, and reduced business performance.

 While it may be tempting to address your current backup and recovery challenges by simply acquiring more storage capacity to “build” a larger data warehouse, the explosive rate and complexity at which data is growing makes this strategy both unviable and unsustainable.